Free Up Counter Space with These Small Kitchen Organization Ideas

 Next, it’s time to throw out those cans of hearts of palm you never use and decide what else stays or goes.
 Once you’ve got a good idea of how much you’re working with, it’s time to find a home for everything that’s left.

 Store what isn’t attractive in your cabinets.
-The rest of the items can display on new, industrial, restaurant-style shelves, bars and hooks like in the photo above.
+The rest of the items can display on new, industrial, restaurant-style shelves, bars and hooks.

 If you don’t have enough kitchen cabinets but plenty of wall space, a clean, contemporary way to free up your kitchen counters is to display and store items on cool floating shelves or ledges like the kitchen above.